h-ohsaki/qutechat/README.md

 # NAME

-qutechat - Emacs interface to Web-based chat (e.g., ChatGPT)
+qutechat - access ChatGTP from Emacs without OpenAI API

 ![video](https://github.com/h-ohsaki/qutechat/blob/master/screenshot/video.gif)

 # DESCRIPTION

-NOTE: **qutechat** enables access to ChatGPT **without ChatGPT API**.
+**qutechat** is an Emacs Lisp program designed for interactively accessing ChatGPT (https://chat.openai.com/) as well as other Web-based chat systems solely from Emacs.
+ChatGPT can be easily accessed from a program using OpenAI API (e.g., using openai module in the Python language), but accessing ChatGPT using OpenAI API has several drawbacks.

+1. Batch processing via OpenAI API is unstable and slow; accessing OpenAI API sometimes takes a long time or, in some cases, does not complete indefinitely.
+Such instability makes the experiences of accessing ChatGPT frustrating.

+2. You must have a non-free OpenAI account with your credit card registration.
+Frequently accessing ChatGPT may cost a lot so that you have to keep watching your OpenAI billing record.

+**qutechat** solves above issues by accessing ChatGPT from Emacs without OpenAI API key.

-**qutechat** is an Emacs Lisp program designed for interactive control of web-based chat systems such as ChatGPT (https://chat.openai.com/) from within Emacs.  **qutechat** is implemented using the userscript feature of qutebrowser (https://qutebrowser.org/), and therefore requires qutebrowser to function.  **qutechat** operates by remotely controlling qutebrowser and running a userscript named `chat-proxy` on it.
-Therefore, it is necessary for the qutebrowser to be able to run the userscript `chat-proxy`.
+**qutechat** is implemented using the userscript feature of qutebrowser (https://qutebrowser.org/), and therefore it requires qutebrowser is running.  **qutechat** operates by remotely controlling your instance of qutebrowser using the userscript called `chat-proxy`.
+Therefore, it is necessary for your qutebrowser to be able to execute the userscript `chat-proxy`.

+Note that **qutechat** should work with any Web-based chat system (or even any Web-page with an input form), but **qutechat** has been tested only with ChatGPT (https://chat.openai.com/).

 # INSTALLATION